osgi/osgi-test/org.osgi.test.junit5/README.md

 #### Obtaining `BundleContext` Instances

-Now that the extension is in place, a `BundleContext` instance can be injected into a non-private, non-static, non-final field annotated with `@InjectBundleContext`:
+Now that the extension is in place, a `BundleContext` instance can be injected into a non-private, non-final field annotated with `@InjectBundleContext`:

 ```java